Industrial Hygiene Laboratory Accreditation Program (IHLAP)

 Who Should Participate in the Program?

 An industrial hygiene laboratory is a laboratory that analyzes samples taken in the workplace environment.
-Since results of these analyses are used to determine the magnitude or presence of a problem in the workplace environment, it is vital that the laboratory analyzing the samples be proficient in producing high quality data on which important health decisions will be based.
-Accreditation from AIHA is a mark of that capability.
+Since the results of these analyses are used to determine the magnitude or presence of a problem in the workplace environment, it is vital that the laboratory analyzing the samples be proficient in producing high-quality data on which important health decisions will be based.
+Accreditation from AIHA-LAP is a mark of that capability.

 What if an Organization has Multiple Industrial Hygiene Laboratories?